deorth-kku/updater-rpc/README.md

 * "keyword": Only download file which its filename includes such keyword.
 Default is empty.
 * "exclude_keyword": Don't download file which its filename includes such keyword.
 Default is "/" (which is not possible to use in filename).
 * "filetype": Only download file which its filename use specific suffix.
 Default is "7z".
+* "add_version_to_filename": Add version to download filename. for some project doesn't contain version in there release file.
+Default is False.
 #### "process": Process options
 These are option that control how this program behave when the program you want to update is running.
 * "image_name": The process name to search for.
 Default is the name of config file + ".exe"